devconcept/multer-gridfs-storage/README.md

 });
 ```

-The connected database is available in the `storage.db` property.
-On mongodb version 3 the client instance is also available in the `storage.client` property.
+> Note: The connected database is available in the `storage.db` property.
+On mongodb v3 the client instance is also available in the `storage.client` property.

 #### connectionOpts